ResearchIT/pronto-user-docs/docs/machine_learning/submit_job.md

 ml-gpu python3 hello.py
 ```

+You can also use the [job script generator](../job_scheduler/job_script_generator.md).

-After saving this somewhere in my /work directory, I could submit it to the [Slurm job manager](../slurm_basics.md) with:
+After saving this somewhere in my /work directory, I could submit it to the [Slurm job manager](../job_scheduler/index.md) with:

 ```
 sbatch /path/to/job/script